bigcommerce/dev-docs/markdown/stencil-docs/getting-started/advanced-installation-options/downloading-the-cornerstone-theme.md

 <!-- theme: error -->

 ### Back Up Your Themes
-> There is no way to re-display this pop-up after selecting Done, so be sure to securely store the credentials before leaving this screen.
+> Remember to back up your .stencil file to speed up launching a new version of the theme.

 </div>
 </div>